at Trail of Tears State Park

 A gravel lot overlooks the Mississippi River.
 A concrete pad and accessible table with pedestal grill is available.

-The overlook provides a level, paved parking lot with RV parking and two handicap parking spaces.
+The overlook provides a level, paved parking lot with RV parking and two accessible parking spaces.
 A railed pathway leads down to the overlook, which provides a view of the towering bluffs along the Mississippi River and a view across the river into Illinois.
 The overlook has four glass viewing panels for wheelchair access.

 Mississippi River Campground